ronghuawang/learngit/readme.txt

-Git is a version control system.
+Git is a version control system by Linus.
-Git is a free software
+Git is a free software which is well famous